-Key financial highlights for fiscal year 2016 are as follows:
+Key financial highlights for fiscal year 2017 are as follows:

-- (1) On the government-wide financial statements, the assets and deferred outflows of the School District exceeded liabilities and deferred inflows by \$19.7 million. - (2) The School District had \$20.7 million in expenses relating to governmental activities; only \$15.2 million of these expenses are offset by program specific charges for services and grants and contributions.
-General revenues (primarily property and sales taxes) of \$6.6 million, along with the School District's beginning net position, were adequate to provide for these programs. - (3) On the government-wide financial statements, the School District reported deferred inflows of resources of \$2.2 million and deferred outflows of resources of \$1.4 million related to defined benefit pension plans recognized by the implementation of GASB No. 68 and GASB No. 71.
+- (1) On the government-wide financial statements, the assets and deferred outflows of the School District exceeded liabilities and deferred inflows by \$19.9 million. - (2) The School District had \$22.6 million in expenses relating to governmental activities; only \$16.0 million of these expenses are offset by program specific charges for services and grants and contributions.
+General revenues (primarily property and sales taxes) of \$6.9 million were adequate to provide for these programs. - (3) On the government-wide financial statements, the School District reported deferred inflows of resources of \$956.2 thousand and deferred outflows of resources of \$4.6 million related to defined benefit pension plans.